SUPERCILEX/hardcaml_riscv/docs/branch-prediction/paper.typ

 When an instruction stream has never been encountered before, an informed prediction can be made at the earliest in the decode stage.
 After decoding an instruction, the processor knows what is about to be executed.
-For branch prediction purposes in RISC-V, there are three instructions types which can be acted upon:
+For branch prediction purposes in RISC-V, there are three instruction types which can be acted upon:

 - _Direct unconditional jumps._
   A 100% accurate prediction can be made for unconditional jump instructions in the decode stage as the processor has complete knowledge of both the current program counter and jump offset (since it is encoded in the instruction's immediate field).